openmsi/openmsistream/docs/source/dev_info/ci_testing.rst

 Next you'll need to add an environment variable to your local system called ``KAFKA_TEST_CLUSTER_BOOTSTRAP_SERVERS``, whose value is the one shown under "Bootstrap server" on the Confluent Cloud website page for your cluster (under "Cluster settings").
 Then create a new API key under "API keys" on the website, and add the username and password of the api key to your local system as environment variables called ``KAFKA_TEST_CLUSTER_USERNAME`` and ``KAFKA_TEST_CLUSTER_PASSWORD``, respectively.

 Then, you'll need to create the topics used in running the tests.
 You can add topics under the ``Topics`` section for your cluster on the Confluent Cloud website.
-The following topics should be created with at least 4 partitions each (if your Confluent Cloud plan allows that many partitions), and it's recommended to set the cleanup policy to "delete" with a max retention time of 1 hour to keep the topics mostly empty for testing purposes.
+The following topics should be created with 4 partitions each (if your Confluent Cloud plan allows that many partitions), and it's recommended to set the cleanup policy to "delete" with a max retention time of 1 hour to keep the topics mostly empty for testing purposes.

+    #. ``test``
     #. ``test_data_file_directories``
     #. ``test_oms_encrypted``
     #. ``test_data_file_stream_processor``